SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 ```

 This chain gives a discrete approximation to the probability distribution of our
-desired quantites.
-We can plot the chains to see this distributions in action:
+desired quantities.
+We can plot the chains to see these distributions in action:

 ```@example Bayesian
 plot(chain)
 ```

 Great!
-From our data we have arrived at a probability distribution for the
+From our data, we have arrived at a probability distribution for
 our parameter values.

 ## Evaluating Model Hypotheses with the Koopman Expectation

-Now let's try and ask a question: what is the expected value of `x` (the first
+Now, let's try to ask a question: what is the expected value of `x` (the first
 term in the differential equation) at time `t=10` given the known uncertainties
 in our parameters?
 This is a good tutorial question because all other probabilistic
 statements can be phrased similarly.
-Asking a question like, "what is the probability
+Asking a question like, “what is the probability
-that `x(T) > 1` at the final time `T`?", can similarly be phrased as an expected
+that `x(T) > 1` at the final time `T`?”, can similarly be phrased as an expected
 value (probability statements are expected values of characteristic functions
 which are 1 if true 0 if false).
 So in general, the kinds of questions we want
 to ask and answer are expectations about the solutions of the differential equation.